 You can easily change up this style by positioning the knots in different formations.
 You can have one row at the front of the head, similar to a headband style, you can go Spice Girl and place two at the front with the rest of your hair out, and you can even do jumbo bantu knots by using added braiding hair to make a more dramatic statement!

 Next up is setting the foundation to a good style.
 Making sure your hair is well moisturized can have a dramatic effect on your end results.
 Juicy curls and well sealed ends can really make your style pop!
 NaturAll’s Hydrating Leave-In Conditioner is the perfect answer to your hair needs.
-Its lightweight formula goes on easily, and quickly absorbs into the hair for lasting hydration.
-Finish with our Hydrating Oil Blend to seal in the goodness and your hair will be all set for its new look!
+This lightweight formula goes on easily, and quickly absorbs into the hair for lasting hydration.
+Finish with the Hydrating Oil Blend to seal in the goodness and your hair will be all set for its new look!

 Now that your hair is well nourished and clean, you have the perfect foundation for your bantu knots.
 You can begin your style on damp hair or try your bantu knots on stretched dry hair.
 Your next series of products will depend heavily on your specific curl pattern and what your hair likes.
-Thankful NaturAll has got you covered with a range of unique products specifically formulated to suit your hair type!
+NaturAll has got you covered with a range of unique products specifically formulated to suit your hair type!

 The Hydrating Twisting Paste will work great for thick and kinkier textures.
 For our 4C friends, this one’s for you!
 It has a thick consistency to hold even the most stubborn strands for sleek styles with no flake.
 Just rub the product between your hands to soften, apply to each section of hair as you work, and brush the product through for extra smoothness.

-Our Hydrating Moisturizer is the perfect lightweight styling product for thinner hair, and hair types 2 and 3 that might get weighed down by heavier products.
+NaturAll's Hydrating Moisturizer is the perfect lightweight styling product for thinner hair, and hair types 2 and 3 that might get weighed down by heavier products.
 Apply to your damp hair and you’ll get an extra boost of nourishment with a medium hold that will work perfectly for your styling process.

 The sections don’t need to be perfect!
 From here you can decide how many knots you want to make, how you’d like to part your hair, and you easily make sure that the sections are even to make sure your knots all end up the same size.
 You can freestyle the parts as you go, or make it easier on yourself by parting each section and securing the hair with a small rubber band.

 Now it’s finally time to start forming the knots.
 There are several methods to creating a great knot, but the easiest is to two-strand twist the hair in the section, and then wind that twist into a knot.
 Be sure to tuck the end of the twist at the bottom of the knot or use a small bobby pin or rubber band to hold everything in place.

 You can also add colored braiding hair to your twists to pump up the color output.
 Eye popping reds, blues, and even ombre braiding hair will definitely add some drama.
 Looking for a more bohemian vibe?
 Wrap your knots with small pieces of gold or silver colored string to add a little Scary Spice magic to your knots.
 You can even add matching braid accessories like clips. beads, and shells for a look that’s totally you!
 Don’t be afraid to spice up your knots however you please.
 There are so many cool ways to make your style exactly what you’d like.